 Yes, Bilingual By Five is an approved long day care centre provider.
-We expect our Perth CBD centre to be open and fully licensed in July 2018.
+Our first centre (in Perth CBD) opened in August 2018.

 Families of any language backgrounds are welcome.
 The centre caters for any parents who would like their child to have access to a bilingual environment growing up, with a particular focus on children from non-Chinese speaking families.